Racism in France: In politics

 In recent years, many newspapers, such as Libération and The Washington Post, have done segments on the increase of racist comments made by political leaders against minority groups.
-In 2009, Secretary of State Nadine Morano explained that what she expected from the young French Muslim was that "he love his country, that he find a job, that he not speak "verlan" or slang, that he not wear his baseball cap backwards".
-In February 2012, the Minister of the Interior at the time, Guéant, continued the targeting of Islamic populations by stating that leftist ideologies were wrong and that in fact, all civilisations did not equate each other.
-He stated that nations which defend liberty, equality and fraternity (France's motto) were superior to nations which accepted tyranny, inequality for women and social and ethnic hatred.
-He concluded by asserting that his "civilisation" must be protected.
+In 2009, Secretary of State Nadine Morano explained that what she expected from the young French Muslim was that "he love his country, that he find a job, that he not speak "verlan" or slang, that he not wear his baseball cap backward".
+In February 2012, the Minister of the Interior at the time, Guéant, continued the targeting of Islamic populations by stating that leftist ideologies were wrong and that in fact, all civilizations did not equate each other.
+He stated that nations that defend liberty, equality, and fraternity (France's motto) were superior to nations that accepted tyranny, inequality for women, and social and ethnic hatred.
+He concluded by asserting that his "civilization" must be protected.

 Most recently in October 2013, a National Front municipal candidate, Anne-Sophie Leclere, compared the Minister of Justice, Christiane Taubira, a black woman, to a monkey.
 She affirmed that she would rather see the French Guianesen native "in a tree than in the government".
 About a week later, students at an anti-gay manifestation surrounded Taubira in Angers, with signs that read "monkey, eat your banana".
 Taubira later mentioned she believed France to be in the midst of an identity crisis.
-On April 29, 2014, in the Independent, a UK newspaper, Taubira stated:
+On 29 April 2014, in the Independent, a UK newspaper, Taubira stated:

-“I see a country in distress.
+"I see a country in distress.
 We need to reconstruct its sense of history and its capacity to live together.
-Can the ‘public word’ – our political debate – raise itself to address these big questions?
+Can the 'public word' – our political debate – raise itself to address these big questions?
 I don't just mean the government.
-I mean all political forces, both government and opposition, and all the opinion-makers in the media.”
+I mean all political forces, both government and opposition and all the opinion-makers in the media."